An All-Consuming Problem? How to Protect Patients in the Fertility Market

 14 January 2021 5.30pm-7pm (GMT)

-The UK Government's Competition and Markets Authority (CMA) has recently raised concerns about aspects of the fertility sector, including 'add-on' treatments and the (mis)representation of success rates.
+Last year, the UK Government's Competition and Markets Authority (CMA) raised concerns about aspects of the fertility sector, including 'add-on' treatments and the (mis)representation of success rates.

-This event will discuss the CMA's draft guidance, and will explore what consumer law means for the way fertility clinics price, offer and advertise their treatments.
+At this event, speakers representing the CMA, the UK fertility regulator (the HFEA), fertility clinics and fertility patients will discuss the CMA's draft guidance.
+The discussion will explore what consumer law means for the way fertility clinics price, offer and advertise their treatments, and will feed into the CMA consultation.

-Dr Louise Strong (Director of Consumer Protection at the Competition and Markets Authority)
+Dr Louise Strong (Director of Consumer Protection at the CMA)

-Dr Raj Mathur (incoming Chair of the British Fertility Society)
+Dr Raj Mathur (Chair of the British Fertility Society)

 Mark Wilcox (Group Medical Director at CARE Fertility)

-Katy Lindemann (advocate and commentator on infertility, pregnancy loss and childlessness)
+Katy Lindemann (advocate and commentator on infertility and childlessness)

 Attendees will not be audible or visible during this online event, but will still be able to put questions and comments to the speakers and chair, via a Q&A tool within Zoom Video Webinars.